arvganesh/amx-matrix-multiplication/README.md

 - `Kernels.cpp / .h` - implementation of various kernels that were benchmarked.
 - `Stats.h` - a collection of tools to record data.
 - `amx_helper.h` – a header file that defines extra macros that makes the AMX instructions easier to use.

+Dependencies:

+- https://github.com/corsix/amx, make sure to clone this folder in the root directory.